 Financial instruments which potentially subject the Company to concentrations of credit risk consist principally of trade accounts receivable.
 The Company periodically reviews its accounts receivable for collectability and provides for an allowance for doubtful accounts to the extent that amounts are not expected to be collected.
-The Company sells primarily to hospitals, independent diagnostic testing facilities, and radiopharmacies.
+The Company sells primarily to hospitals, independent diagnostic testing facilities, government facilities, integrated delivery networks, radiopharmacies, clinics, and group practices.

-As of December 31, 2023 and 2022, no customer accounted for greater than 10% of accounts receivable, net.
-No customer accounted for greater than 10% of revenues for the years ended December 31, 2023, 2022 and 2021.
+As of December 31, 2022 and 2021, no customer accounted for greater than 10% of accounts receivable, net.
+No customer accounted for greater than 10% of revenues for the years ended December 31, 2022, 2021 and 2020.